 Do your gums bleed when you floss or brush your teeth?

 You may be showing symptoms of early developing gum disease.
 Periodontal disease, or gum disease, occurs when the bacteria found in plaque builds up.
 Gum inflammation, or gingivitis, can also precede gum disease if teeth are not properly treated.
-Gingivitis and periodontitis are preventable and treatable, so it is important to know the signs before receiving treatment.
+Gingivitis and periodontitis are preventable and treatable.
+Although this is a common dental issue among patients, it is important to know the signs before receiving dental treatment.

 Signs of Gum Disease